 Why Is Play Important For A Child’s Development?

 Children usually learn new things and forge social relations by engaging in different types of play.
-It could help exercise a child’s problem-solving skills, risk-taking capabilities, creativity, conflict resolution, effective communication, and cooperation.
+It could help exercise a child’s problem-solving skills, risk-taking capabilities, creativity, conflict resolutioniXA process of resolving a conflict between two or more people in a peaceful manner. , effective communication, and cooperation.

 Playing may also affect various academic skills related to maths, science, language, and reading (2).
 Since play affects multiple attributes, a child could experience physical, intellectual, and social development through play.
 Moreover, playing relaxes a child and strengthens their muscles (3).